Phonics and Early Reading

 At its heart, ‘Talk for Writing’ starts with enjoying and sharing stories.
 Children learn to tell a story off by heart.
 They tell the story with expression and actions.
 Once a story is learnt, the children are encouraged to adapt it to make it their own, for example by changing the characters or the setting.
 As they get more confident, rather than simply changing elements of the story, they can manipulate and combine different genres and text types to create something new.

-Our recent Talk For Writing Parent Workshop held in February 2019 detailed how we use this approach to teach writing at our school.
+Our most recent Talk For Writing Parent Workshop was held in February 2019 and we shared how we use this approach to teach writing at our school.
 Below is a copy of the parent brochure about the approach:

 Writing Progression of Skills